 If this particular Narcissist manages to stick it out long enough to get a college degree, it eventually becomes useless because The Moocher destroys all opportunities in their field due to a sketchy job history and their propensity to quit at the slightest provocation.

 They struggle with staying employed because they cannot tolerate authority figures, seeing any sort of constructive criticism or feedback as a personal attack.
-They are the ones who often find a way to go on disability and/or take advantage of government assistance, along with deceiving various family members and partners.
+They are the ones who often find a way to go on disability and/or take advantage of government assistance, along with deceiving various family members and partners…for the purpose of getting their money.

 The Moocher keeps a running ledger in their mind for any (and I mean ANY) amount of money they spend on you.
 My colleague Carrie, from Ladywithatruck, said her Ex once gave her an itemized invoice for things he felt she owed him, including forty-five cents he’d chipped in when she’d bought a slushy.
 Yes, they are that petty.